Geometric random graphs and Rado sets in sequence spaces: Introduction

 \section{Introduction}

 The well known binomial random graph is a probability space $G(\mathbb{N},p)$ that consists of graphs with vertices $\mathbb{N}$, so that each distinct pair of integers is adjacent independently with a fixed probability $ p\in (0,1)$.
-Over fifty years ago, Erd\H{o}s and R\'{e}nyi \cite{er} discovered that with probability $1$, all $G\in G(\mathbb{N},p)$ are isomorphic.
+Over fifty years ago, Erd\H{o}s and R\'{e}nyi \cite{er} discovered that with probability $1$, a graph $G\in G(\mathbb{N},p)$ is isomorphic to a particular graph, the Rado graph $R$.
 Further, the almost sure isomorphism class does not depend on $p$ for any fixed $0<p<1$.
 A graph $G$ is \emph{existentially closed} (or \emph{e.c.}) if for all finite disjoint sets of vertices $A$ and $B$ (one of which may be empty), there is a vertex $z\notin A\cup B$ adjacent to all vertices of $A$ and to no vertex of $B$.
 We say that $z$ is \emph{correctly joined} to $A$ and $B$.
 The unique isomorphism type of a countably infinite e.c.\ graph is named the \emph{infinite random graph}, or the \emph{Rado} graph, and is written $R$.
 See Chapter 6 of \cite{bonato} and the surveys \cite{cam,cam1} for additional background on $R$.

 Isomorphism types distinct from $R$ but arising from infinite random geometric graphs were first considered in \cite{bon2}.
 Consider a normed space $X$ with norm $\|\cdot\|$, a positive real number $\delta$, a countable subset $V$ of $X$, and $p\in (0,1)$.
 The {\sl Local Area Random Graph $\mathrm{LARG}(V,\delta,p)$} has vertices $V$, and for each pair of vertices $u$ and $v$ with $\|u-v\|<\delta$, an edge is added independently with probability $p$.
 In other words, we consider a random, constant-radius disk model on a subset of a metric space.
-The LARG model generalizes well-known classes of random graphs.
-For example, special cases of the $\mathrm{LARG}$ model include the random geometric graphs (where $p=1$), and the finite binomial random graph $G(n,p)$ (where the base set is a metric space of finite diameter, $D$, and $\delta> D$).
+The LARG model generalizes some well-known classes of random graphs.
+For example, special cases of the $\mathrm{LARG}$ model include the random geometric graphs (where the space is Euclidean, the vertex set is chosen uniformly at random from a bounded subspace, and $p=1$), and the finite binomial random graph $G(n,p)$ (where the base set is a metric space of finite diameter, $D$, and $\delta> D$).
 Since $V$ is required to be countable and we will focus on the case where $V$ is dense in $X$, we require $X$ to be separable.